uablrek/slink-webhook/README.md

 ## Quick install in a test cluster

-**NOTE:** Don't use this in a production cluster, where you should have more control and security.
-Build your own image, and use your own key and certificate.
+**NOTE:** Don't use this in a production cluster where you should have more control and security.
+In production, build your own image, and use your own key and certificate.

 In a test cluster, e.g. [KinD](https://kind.sigs.k8s.io/):
 ```